EMRL/stir/README.md

 ```
 Usage: deploy [options] [target] ...
 Options:
+- -u, --upgrade     If there are no available upgrades, halt deployment
 - -F, --force       Skip all user interaction, forces 'Yes' to all actions.
 - -Q, --forcequiet  Like the --force command, with minimal output to screen
 - -s, --strict      Run in Strict mode.
 Any error will halt deployment completely